 Company contributions and earnings (losses) thereon that have not become vested and have been forfeited by participants in accordance with the applicable provisions of the Plan are applied against the Company's contributions to the Plan and may be applied to reduce the administrative expenses of the Plan.
 The Plan anticipates utilizing participant forfeitures to reduce any annual discretionary contribution (see note 1(b)) and reduce administrative expenses of the Plan.
-Amounts forfeited were \$146,899 and \$60,094 during the years ended December 31, 2015 and 2014, respectively.
-During the year ended December 31, 2015, \$48,257 of participant forfeitures were applied against administrative expenses of the Plan.
-There were no significant forfeited amounts applied against administrative expenses for the year ended December 31, 2014.
-There were no forfeited amounts unallocated to participants as of December 31, 2015 and 2014.
+Amounts forfeited were \$325,404 and \$146,899 during the years ended December 31, 2016 and 2015, respectively.
+During the years ended December 31, 2016 and 2015, \$175,218 and \$48,257, respectively, of participant forfeitures were applied against administrative expenses of the Plan.
+There were no forfeited amounts unallocated to participants as of December 31, 2016 and 2015.